turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 ### 1. Feature Completeness

-* Exceeds Expectations: All features are correctly implemented along with two extensions and project is depoyed
+* Exceeds Expectations: All features are correctly implemented along with two extensions and project is deployed
 * Meets Expectations: All features defined in the assignment are correctly implemented and project is deployed
 * Below Expectations: There are one or two features missing or incorrectly implemented and/or project is not fully deployed

 ### 2. Views

 * Exceeds Expectations: Views show logical refactoring into layout(s), partials and helpers, with no logic present
-* Meets Expectations: Views make use of layout(s), partials and helpers, but some logic leaks through
+* Meets Expectations: Views make use of layout(s), partials and helpers
 * Below Expectations: Views don't make use of partials or show weak understanding of `render`

 ### 3. Controllers

 * Exceeds Expectations: Controllers show significant effort towards refactoring and pushing logic down the stack
 * Meets Expectations: Controllers are generally well organized with three or fewer methods that need refactoring
-* Below Expectations: There are four to seven controller methods that should have been refactored
+* Below Expectations: There are four or more controller methods that should have been refactored

 ### 4. Models